To submit a paper online, follow this link: http://library.spalding.edu/wc-consult

-The Spalding University Writing Center is located on the 2nd floor of the University Library in the Academic Commons.
+The Spalding University Writing Center is located on the 2nd floor of the University Library in the Academic Commons (masks required).

-We are open Monday through Friday from 8am to 5pm.
+Our hours are Monday through Thursday from 8am to 5pm and Friday from 8am to 4pm.

 Consultations are usually 45 minutes.
 Please bring your assignment sheet and any other supporting materials.

 Our goal is to help you in the writing process; we usually focus on two or three areas of revision opportunity in your work.